Have you ever wondered about the "Franklin Woodland Trails" sign between the Reisterstown Library and the Franklin Elementary School?

 2nd Saturday of each month volunteers gather to continue the restoration project, 9am at the trail head near the footbridge to keep work moving forward.

-Saturday, September 14, 2019 was a BIG day with revitalization .... spreading mulch day.... all hands on deck!
+Defining the trail was the start of the revitalization .... spreading mulch day required all hands on deck!
 All volunteers are welcome each month from 9am until noon.
 Click download to see and print a flier to share with friends and service groups.

 Northwest Recycling located on Cockeys Mill Road not only donated the mulch but also provided a dumpster a couple of times to clear wood debris.
 Great job by volunteers working to fill it.
 Now volunteers are defining the trail through the woods, developing the learning and play areas.
 Come become a part of the team.